-Depending on the part of the body to be examined, we may ask you to remove some clothing and put on an examination gown.
-If this is the case you can change in a cubicle before the scan.
+Depending on the part of the body to be examined, we may ask you to remove some clothing and put on an examination gown in a changing cubicle before the scan.
 We will let you know when you arrive.

-If you can, wear loose fitting clothes with no metal fastenings like zips, poppers and hooks and eyes.
-This may save you having to change into an examination gown.
+If you can wear loose fitting clothes with no metal fastenings like zips, poppers and hooks and eyes.
+This may save you having to change into a hospital gown.

-You may wish to bring a dressing gown with you to put over your examination gown when moving from the cubicle to the scan area.
+You may wish to bring a dressing gown with you as we are unable to provide these.